mastodon/documentation/content/en/api/guidelines.md

 For example, we might fetch `https://mastodon.example/api/v1/accounts/1/statuses` with certain parameters, and we will get the following results in the following cases:

-- Setting `?max_id=1` will return no statuses, since there are no statuses with an ID earlier than `1`.
+- Setting `?max_id=1` will return no statuses since there are no statuses with an ID earlier than `1`.
-- Setting `?since_id=1` will return the latest statuses, since there have been many statuses since `1`.
+- Setting `?since_id=1` will return the latest statuses since there have been many statuses since `1`.
 - Setting `?min_id=1` will return the oldest statuses, as `min_id` sets the cursor.

-Some API methods operate on entity IDs that are not publicly exposed in the API response, and are only known to the backend and the database.
+Some API methods operate on entity IDs that are not publicly exposed in the API response and are only known to the backend and the database.
 (This is usually the case for entities that reference other entities, such as Follow entities which reference Accounts, or Favourite entities which reference Statuses, etc.)

 To get around this, Mastodon may return links to a "prev" and "next" page.
 These links are made available via the HTTP `Link` header on the response.
 Consider the following fictitious API call: